BeLeap/252RCOSE45700/README.md

 ```

 Then open `http://localhost:3000`.
 Configure the RAG server URL, choose `top_k`, and send a question.
 The UI displays streamed tokens and the citations from the first SSE event. `Check health` pings `/health` to confirm the index is loaded.

+Multi-turn: the UI keeps the transcript locally and sends previous turns as `history` on each query so the server can include conversational context in the prompt.